jonchaney/audio_visualizer/README.md

 `audio.js`: this is where the data for the audio will be stored.
 I will create methods and allow manipulation of the audio stream.

-`main.js`: this is where I will write the JS and DOM manipulation to put the logic into the canvas element.
+`pulse.js`: this is where a pulse type animation will be rendered

+`soundBar.js`: this is where the classic sound bar animation will be rendered

+`waveform.js`: this is where a wavefirm animation will be rendered

 ## Implementation Time